Reference-Beam Attacks against Twin-Field Quantum Key Distribution using Optical Injection Locking: Methods

 For the repetition rate of the attack we tested values ranging from $100$MHz to $5$GHz, comparable with the operational rate of state-of-the-art \gls*{qkd} schemes.
 For all these options it holds $p \gg w$, meaning that the produced pulse shape is not altered, and no appreciable changes have been observed in the detection statistics.
 Therefore, in this analysis we consider a modulation rate of $1$GHz.
-As for the modulation width, we analysed the produced pulse shapes while sweeping over the range $50$ps$-250$ps.
+As for the modulation width, we analyzed the produced pulse shapes while sweeping over the range $50$ps$-250$ps.
 We observed that a short modulation is preferable as it allows for a steeper transient between low and high levels of the photon density, which ultimately results in wider and taller peaks above the baseline.
 Therefore, results in this section refer to the setting choice $w=50$ps, corresponding to the minimal resolution of our controls.

 Finally, we tested various magnitudes of the modulation height $h$.
 Increasing this parameter directly impacts the modulation amplitude of the photon density.
-As this quantity is the most objective and meaningful metric for a device-agnostic analysis, figures in this paper show various experimental results as a function of Eve's normalised intensity modulation, corresponding to the peak-to-peak amplitude of the \gls*{snspd}s results displayed, for example, in Fig.~\ref{fig:Watchdog_results}(a).
+As this quantity is the most objective and meaningful metric for a device-agnostic analysis, figures in this paper show various experimental results as a function of Eve's normalized intensity modulation, corresponding to the peak-to-peak amplitude of the \gls*{snspd}s results displayed, for example, in Fig.~\ref{fig:Watchdog_results}(a).

-The full experimental results for power meters are displayed in Sec.~\ref{sec: SupMat power meters} of the Supplementary Material, where Figs.~\ref{fig: power meters avg}-\ref{fig: power meters std} report the normalised average power and normalised power fluctuations detected by the devices, respectively, and compare them with the noiseless case (no attack).
+The full experimental results for the slow-integrating power meters are displayed in the \supp \ \cite{ThisPaperSM}, where figures report the normalized average power and normalized power fluctuations detected by the devices, respectively, and compare them with the attack-free scenario.

+The results discussed in the main text were obtained with an input power of 5~mW before the intensity modulator shown in Fig.~\ref{fig:setups}.